KIDS Plus IIS

 Reporting Immunizations is Required

-Pursuant to its public health authority under § 6-210 of the Philadelphia Health Code, the Philadelphia Board of Health has issued regulations that mandate reporting of immunization data on all immunizations administered to all individuals in the city of Philadelphia — children 0-18 years of age and adults over 18 years of age — to a citywide immunization registry.
+Pursuant to its public health authority under § 6-210 of the Philadelphia Health Code, the Philadelphia Board of Health has issued regulations that mandate reporting of immunization data on all immunizations administered to all individuals in the city of Philadelphia — children 0-18 years of age and adults over 18 years of age — to a citywide immunization information system.

 The KIDS Plus IIS requires providers to report at least once a month to ensure accurate and up-to-date data.
 There are several ways in which providers can report data to KIDS Plus IIS.